juju/docs/src/en/tut-charms.md

  - [Credentials][credentials]
  - [Models][models]

-We are going to set up a simple MediaWiki site, then prepare it for high traffic, before scaling it back and finally removing it altogether.

 ### Deploying an application

-For a MediaWiki site, we will need the 'mediawiki' charm from the charm store.
-We can deploy that to our model like this:
+For MediaWiki, we will need the 'mediawiki' charm.
+We deploy it to the current model like this:

 ```bash
 juju deploy mediawiki
 ```

-Now, the Mediawiki application needs a database to store information in.
-There are several appropriate charms we could use, but for this walkthrough we will use MariaDB:
+Now, Mediawiki needs a database to store information in.
+There are several appropriate charms we could use, but here we'll use MariaDB:

 ```bash
 juju deploy mariadb
 ```

-We are now going to scale up this application in order to cope with a high level of traffic.
+We are now going to scale up the mediawiki application in order to cope with a high level of traffic.
 We will do so by using the HAProxy load balancer:

 ```bash
 juju deploy haproxy
 ```

-After a while if you check what your model currently contains by running...
+After a while if you check what your model currently contains by running:

 ```bash
 juju status
 ```

-...you should see something like this:
+You should eventually see something like this:

 <!-- JUJUVERSION: 2.3.1-xenial-amd64 -->
 <!-- JUJUCOMMAND: juju status -->